-Experience the local lifestyle of ethnic minority peoples in lesser-known communities around Mai Chau and Van Ho Districts of Son La Province.
+Experience the local lifestyle of ethnic minority people in lesser-known communities around Mai Chau and Van Ho Districts of Son La Province.
 For those seeking seclusion and relaxation peppered with biking and soft hiking, mellow Mai Chau fits the bill.

 Explore a new trekking route, currently known only to locals, that snakes from Hang Kia on a descent from 1,400 metres down to 350 metres above sea level to the remote corner of Mai Chau.